Law enforcement response to the January 6 United States Capitol attack: Police injuries

 There were 138 officers (73 Capitol Police and 65 Metropolitan Police) injured, of whom 15 were hospitalized, some with severe injuries.
 All had been released from the hospital by January 11.

 Shortly after 2:00 p.m., several rioters attempted to breach a door on the West Front of the Capitol.
 They dragged three D.C.
-Metro police officers out of formation and down a set of stairs, trapped them in a crowd, and assaulted them with improvised weapons (including hockey sticks, crutches, flags, poles, sticks, and stolen police shields) as the mob chanted "police stand down!" and "USA!"
+Metro police officers out of formation and down a set of stairs, trapped them in a crowd, and assaulted them with improvised weapons (including hockey sticks, crutches, flags, poles, sticks, and stolen police shields) as the mob chanted "police stand down!" and "USA!".
 At least one of the officers was also stomped.

 Some rioters beat officers on the head with lead pipes, and others used chemical irritants, stun guns, fists, sticks, poles and clubs against the police.
 Some trampled and stampeded police, pushed them down stairs or against statues or shone laser pointers into their eyes.
 One D.C.
 Metro officer was hit six times with a stun gun, was beaten with a flagpole, suffered a mild heart attack, and lost a fingertip.
 Three officers were hit on their heads by a fire extinguisher allegedly thrown by a retired firefighter.

 According to the Capitol Police officers' union chairman, multiple officers sustained traumatic brain injuries.
 One had two cracked ribs and two smashed spinal discs; another lost an eye.
-One was stabbed with a metal fence stake, and another lost three fingers.
+One was stabbed with a metal fence stake.
 One was crushed between a door and a riot shield while defending the west side of the Capitol with other officers against rioters; he later had headaches he believed stemmed from a concussion.
 One was dragged by the leg and, a year later, still did not have full use of one arm.

 As of June 3, 2021, at least 17 police officers (10 Capitol Police, seven Metropolitan Police) remained out of work due to injuries sustained in the riot five months previously.
 Of that number, six Metropolitan Police officers were still on medical leave in mid-July; the Capitol Police did not disclose how many of its officers were on leave, but confirmed that some officers had acquired career-ending disabilities.